Hall & Oates: 1979–1981: X-Static and Voices

-The 1980s brought about significant changes for Hall and Oates.
+In late 1979, Hall & Oates released X-Static – produced by David Foster, which combined rock with disco.
+The album did not fare well, although "Wait for Me" did hit the top 20.
+The 1980s brought changes for Hall & Oates.
 The pair felt that the biggest hindrance to their success was that their music was being filtered through outside producers, and that studio musicians were not familiar with their own tastes and thoughts.
-In 1979, they hired G. E. Smith (who had worked with Dan Hartman and David Bowie by then) as lead guitarist, Mickey Curry as drummer, and Tom "T-Bone" Wolk joined as bassist in 1981.
-They also enlisted Hall's girlfriend Sara Allen (and also her younger sister Janna) as songwriting collaborators, as well as beginning a working relationship with Neil Kernon, an engineer on Voices who worked as co-producer on their succeeding two albums.
-In late 1979, Hall and Oates released X-Static, which combined rock with disco.
-The album did not fare well, although "Wait for Me" did hit the top 20.
+In 1979, they hired G. E. Smith (who had worked with Dan Hartman and David Bowie) as lead guitarist, Mickey Curry as drummer, and Tom "T-Bone" Wolk joined as bassist in 1981.
+They also enlisted Hall's girlfriend Sara Allen (and her younger sister Janna) to help write songs, and began working with Neil Kernon, an engineer on Voices who worked as co-producer on their succeeding two albums.

 The band also wished to capture the sound of New York City which, by then, had become their home.
 As a result, instead of recording in Los Angeles, as they had done previously, they decided to record at Electric Lady Studios in New York City, just five minutes away from their apartments, and began producing their own recordings with their touring band backing them in the studio.

-The resulting album, Voices, was written, produced and arranged by Hall and Oates in one month, according to their authorized biography Dangerous Dances (by Nick Tosches).
+The resulting album, Voices, was written, produced and arranged by Hall & Oates in one month, according to their authorized biography Dangerous Dances (by Nick Tosches).
 The first two singles from the album charted fairly well, with "How Does It Feel to Be Back" charting at Number 30.
 The well-received cover of The Righteous Brothers' "You've Lost That Lovin' Feelin'", just missed the Top 10, peaking at Number 12, but spent 14 weeks in the Top 40.
 After the release of that song, Oates's contribution as the lead vocalist diminished on future releases.
 The third single "Kiss on My List" hit Number 1 in April 1981 and remained there for three weeks.
 The follow-up single "You Make My Dreams" reached Number 5 in July of that year.

 The other well-known song from Voices is the emotive ballad "Everytime You Go Away", with powerful lead vocals by Hall, who wrote it.
 British singer Paul Young had a Billboard Number 1 hit with a cover of the song in 1985.
-Though the Hall and Oates original (recorded in a Memphis-soul style) was never released as a single, it remains a fan favorite on the duo's greatest hits albums, and was featured on their Apollo Theater album in 1985, and is frequently featured in their live set to this day.
+Though the Hall & Oates original (recorded in a Memphis-soul style) was never released as a single, it remains a fan favorite on the duo's greatest hits albums, and was featured on their Apollo Theater album in 1985.